rhildred/62541demo/README.md

 There are lots more examples in `../open62541/examples`.

 Now to figure out what all of this means.
 I also want to do otel with this.
 I think that I need https://github.com/dorsal-lab/opentelemetry-c.

+I also have nginx unit installed.
+To run unit in the foreground `sudo unitd --no-daemon`.